 Artist will be on site Wednesdays, Thursdays, Fridays and the occasional Saturdays.
 Stay tuned to learn about the work they are doing and opportunities to engage and explore over the next few months.

 Irving House was closed for restoration work from April 2-27, 2018, and reopened on April 28, 2018.
 The house’s entrance and upper hall were restored to the late Victorian Period, revealing papers not seen since the mid-20th century.

 In 2009, while working with conservator Simone Vogel-Horridge, museum staff found original ca.1897-1903 papers in the entrance and upper hallway of the house — a 3-piece set of consisting of a wallpaper, 18” frieze, and a ceiling paper.
 Last year, these stunning papers were meticulously redrawn and colour-matched by Stuart Stark, Heritage Consultant and wallpaper designer, to the original palette used in the house.
 They were then printed in England and shipped to New Westminster for installation.
 The hallway cornice work and entrance ceiling medallion will also be painted to match the original colour scheme as a complement to the papers.

 This work is part of an ongoing multi-year project to stabilize and restore Irving House to its original appearance at the turn of the 20th century.
 Since 2011, Irving House has received a new fire and electrical system along with a state of the art geothermal heating and cooling system.
 The exterior of the house has also been repaired and repainted to match the original ca.1900 colour scheme.
-Last fall, Ms. Vogel-Horridge returned to clean and restore the rare and original gilded 1887 wallpapers in the house’s Small Parlour and will be returning this spring to do the same in the Large Parlour.
-All work was completed at the end of May.
+In 2018, Ms. Vogel-Horridge returned to clean and restore the rare and original gilded 1887 wallpapers in the house’s Small Parlour and will be returning this spring to do the same in the Large Parlour.